 1/2 teaspoon baking soda

-6 ounces (170 grams) brie cheese, cut into 18 slices
+6 ounces (170 grams) brie cheese, cut into 18 cubes

-Bake 16 to 20 minutes or until golden brown on top.
-Remove from oven then use a spoon or knife to push any cheese that has overflowed onto the muffin tin back on top of the rolls.
+Bake the rolls until golden brown, 16 to 20 minutes.
+Remove from oven then push any cheese that has overflowed onto the muffin tin back on top of the rolls.